SAP-samples/sap-tech-bytes/draftpost.md

 ./getbtpcli --test
 ```

-This will give you output something like this:
+This will give you something like this:

 ```
 Latest version is 2.8.0